GPlates/new-gplates-website/src/pages/screenshots/2016-11-18-Builtin-Colour-Palettes.md

 ---
 ![Builtin Colour Palettes](../../img/BuiltinColourPalettes.png)

-A variety of built-in colour palettes based on ColorBrewer sequential and diverging colour scales.
-Also the colour palette range can be remapped to a reasonable range of crustal thinning factors.
+A variety of built-in colour palettes based on ColorBrewer and Scientific Colour Maps by Fabio Crameri.
+And a few palettes for age grids and elevation data.
+Also the colour palette range can be remapped to your own range.